 Healthcare, once a full benefit to which workers felt entitled, rapidly became a commodity that workers needed more resources in order to consume.
 With the decline of the manufacturing industry rose the corporatization of the service sector, with its irregular, low-skill, low-wage and oftentimes immigrant-based workforce.
-Employers in the service sector that provided access to health insurance were rare, and those that continued to provide access in any sector demanded more "employee contributions" in the form of monthly payments deducted directly from paychecks.
-10 HMOs normalized "copays"-low pointof-service fees initially marketed as giving individuals a financial stake in determining whether they actually needed to seek medical care.
+Employers in the service sector that provided access to health insurance were rare, and those that continued to provide access in any sector demanded more "employee contributions" in the form of monthly payments deducted directly from paychecks.10 HMOs normalized "copays"-low pointof-service fees initially marketed as giving individuals a financial stake in determining whether they actually needed to seek medical care.
 The cost of copays rose quickly, with higher fees required to see specialists and take specialized tests such as CT or MRI scans.11 Blue Cross Blue Shield, once the bastion of the traditional "Cadillac" healthcare plans for organized labor that is referenced in the New Outlook on Health pamphlet below, had its non-profit status removed in 1986 because the government deemed its purpose to be "commercial" rather than "charitable."
 Although it retained some special provisions, it became a fully for-profit corporation in 1994.12

-^{10.} It wasn't until 2014, after the implementation of the Affordable Care Act (ACA), that employers who employed 50 or more full-time employees were required to offer some sort of health insurance plan to their workers.
+10 It wasn't until 2014, after the implementation of the Affordable Care Act (ACA), that employers who employed 50 or more full-time employees were required to offer some sort of health insurance plan to their workers.

-^{11.} In 2003 "deductibles" and "coinsurance" were legalized, giving insurance companies the opportunity to offer health insurance plans that set a "deductible" amount that people would pay out of pocket before the insurance plan started paying anything, and "coinsurance," which was a percentage the patient was responsible for after their deductible was met.
+11 In 2003 "deductibles" and "coinsurance" were legalized,

+Those without access to employer-based health insurance were unable to buy health insurance on their own unless they were extremely wealthy; this left uninsured people with few options for medical care apart from emergency room visits (although it wasn't until 1984 that it became illegal for emergency departments to turn away people because of lack of healthcare).13 giving insurance companies the opportunity to offer health insurance plans that set a "deductible" amount that people would pay out of pocket before the insurance plan started paying anything, and "coinsurance," which was a percentage the patient was responsible for after their deductible was met.
 For instance, if a plan's deductible was \$5000 a year with a 20% coinsurance, the patient would pay for all medical costs up to \$5000.
 Any costs after that first \$5000 would be paid by the insurer at 80% and the patient at 20%.